dmilstein/channels/README.md

   Channels := MarkMessageReceived(Channels, self, wrapped_msg, receiverState)
 ```

+### Rendering the Timelines

+The python script requires python 3.5+.
+Install the various required modules:

+    > pip install -r requirements.txt

-To construct the svg image on a failed run, capture the state trace in a file.
+Then, to construct the svg image on a failed run, you'll need to capture the state trace in a file.
 E.g., if using the scripts from [tla-bin](https://github.com/pmer/tla-bin):

     > tlc SomeSpec.tla > SomeSpec.out

+And then just run the render script and capture the output:

     > ./render_timeline.py SomeSpec.out > SomeSpec.svg

 (If you want to see a timeline diagram for a "successful" run, it's generally straightforward to set up a failing Invariant or Property, so that you'll produce a state trace to render.)